TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highcpuutilization.md

 # Resolve poor performance and timeout issues in Azure SQL Database

 Poor performance in Azure SQL DB is most often either related to excessive CPU utilization or a query waiting on a resource.
 There are various [performance monitoring tools](https://docs.microsoft.com/sql/relational-databases/performance/performance-monitoring-and-tuning-tools?view=sql-server-ver15) available for Azure SQL Databases.
 For analyzing High CPU usage we recommend the following:

 ### **TSQL**

-### If the CPU issue is occurring now:
+If the high CPU usage is happening right now:

-* Many individual queries that cumulatively consume high CPU
+* Many individual queries that cumulatively consume high CPU:

 ```
 PRINT '-- top 10 Active CPU Consuming Queries (aggregated)--';